Aliases for KRT17 Gene

 This gene encodes the type I intermediate filament chain keratin 17, expressed in nail bed, hair follicle, sebaceous glands, and other epidermal appendages.
 Mutations in this gene lead to Jackson-Lawler type pachyonychia congenita and steatocystoma multiplex. [provided by RefSeq, Aug 2008]

 GeneCards Summary for KRT17 Gene

-KRT17 (Keratin 17, Type I) is a Protein Coding gene.
-Diseases associated with KRT17 include pachyonychia congenita 2 and pili torti.
-Among its related pathways are Disease and Glucocorticoid receptor regulatory network.
-GO annotations related to this gene include structural constituent of cytoskeleton and MHC class II protein binding.
-An important paralog of this gene is KRT34.
+KRT17 (Keratin 17) is a Protein Coding gene.
+Diseases associated with KRT17 include Steatocystoma Multiplex and Pachyonychia Congenita 2.
+Among its related pathways are Cytoskeleton remodeling Neurofilaments and Cytoskeletal Signaling.
+Gene Ontology (GO) annotations related to this gene include structural molecule activity and MHC class II receptor activity.
+An important paralog of this gene is KRT14.